stormtheory/firefox-firejail-wrapper/README.md

 # Security Profile
 The goal for this profile is to create a very secure but yet usable firefox sandbox.
 Firefox can only read or save/download files to ~/Downloads directory.
 If you need to upload something you have to move it to the downloads directory.
 This protects your files from being read or stolen without your knowledge.
 For Example: blocks ssh keys from being read/stolen which has been a problem before and general homespace protection.
 Firefox within the sandbox will not be able to take root or see very much of system files.
 For testing the user can join the firefox session and see what the firefox app 'sees'.

 If you are a CAC or SmartCard user, we got you covered.
 There is a --cac option that will load a special CAC/Smart Card profile allowing you to use a Smart Card.
+The text file CAC_READER.txt outlines how to setup your system for CAC use.

 DRM by default is disabled.
 DRM is needed for sites like Netflix or Disney+ for copyright material.
 DRM is something that is downloaded and runs from your user's home space.
 Use the --drm option to allow drm use.
 This by default protects you from most threats while allowing a way to easily enable for your streaming fix.